Skip to content

 Below is the full Bash helper I use.
 It does three jobs:

-1. Initialises the repo if it’s the first run.
+1. Initializes the repo if it’s the first run.

 3. Enforces a retention policy (7 daily, 4 weekly, 12 monthly, 2 yearly) via restic forget --prune.